 Making Hand Sanitizers Available to Americans

 FDA plays a critical role in protecting the United States from emerging infectious diseases, such as the Coronavirus Disease 2019 (COVID-19) pandemic.
-FDA is committed to providing timely guidance to support continuity and response efforts to this pandemic.
+Throughout the pandemic, the agency has continuously assessed the needs and circumstances related to alcohol-based hand sanitizers and issued temporary guidance to provide regulatory flexibility to certain manufacturers to help meet the increased demand for these products.

 For more guidances on this topic and a comprehensive list, see COVID-19-Related Guidance Documents for Industry, FDA Staff, and Other Stakeholders.

 Hand hygiene is an important part of the U.S. response to COVID-19.
 Washing hands often with soap and water for at least 20 seconds is essential, especially after going to the bathroom; before eating; and after coughing, sneezing, or blowing one’s nose.
-If soap and water are not readily available, the Centers for Disease Control and Prevention (CDC) recommends consumers use an alcohol-based hand sanitizer that contains at least 60 percent alcohol (also referred to as ethanol or ethyl alcohol).
+If soap and water are not readily available, the Centers for Disease Control and Prevention (CDC) recommends consumers use an alcohol-based hand sanitizer that contains at least 60 percent alcohol.

 Consumers are reminded to keep hand sanitizers out of the reach of children and, in case of ingestion, to get medical help or contact a Poison Control Center immediately.
 Very small amounts of hand sanitizer can be toxic, even lethal, to young children.